-'Flood risk management for the Fens' is a project that has been set up to plan the best way of managing future flood risk in the Great Ouse Fen Area.
+'Flood risk management for the Fens' is a project that has been.
+We are working together to set out all the data set up to plan the best way of managing future flood risk in the Great Ouse Fen Area.
 We are currently in the first phase of this project which is developing a shared understanding of the situation and challenges for managing flood risk (from all sources) in the Fens.